dhilipanand-AR/dhilipanand-AR/README.md

 My academic journey has given me exposure to **microbiology, plant biotechnology, laboratory techniques, bioinformatics, research, and agricultural applications**.

-I am also building my foundation in **programming, data handling, and computational problem-solving**.
+I am also building my foundation in **programming, data handling and computational problem-solving**.

 I believe in learning by doing — **understanding a concept, applying it and improving through practice.**